 Flexibility and Customization

 The multiple website approach offers greater flexibility and customization options.
-Businesses can easily adapt and scale their online presence as their needs evolve.
+Enterprises can easily adapt and scale their online presence as their needs evolve.

 This is particularly advantageous for companies with diverse product lines, multiple locations, or distinct customer segments.
 Separate websites allow for tailored content, design, and user experiences that best suit the specific requirements of each target market or product offering.